LeftistTachyon/SimpleChess/README.md

 # SimpleChess
 Next step up from offline chess
+REMEMBER TO UPLOAD IT, DARN IT!